 In 2023/24, around 4,500 of our students benefited from a Cardiff University Bursary.

 In order to qualify for an award, you must:

 - be on a full-time Undergraduate course

 - be eligible for UK student funding support for maintenance and have an assessed household income of below £35,000 (as defined in the Student Support funding regulations)

 - be liable to pay tuition fees of £9,000 (including tuition fee remission grant, if applicable).

 PGCE students and healthcare-related subjects that receive NHS funding will not be eligible for Cardiff University Bursaries.

 In 2024/25, the Cardiff University is a cash payment of £500.
 A further £500 per year of study is available where a student continues to meet the eligibility criteria.
 The bursary is available on top of government-funded maintenance grants and loans.

 How to apply

-Confirmation of the bursary will be sent prior to the first payment at the end of January 2021.
+Confirmation of your eligibility for the bursary will be sent before the end of the first semester.